ansys/pyansys-dev-guide/doc/source/all-styles.rst

 Style
 =====

-In the PyAnsys ecosystem, three key styles—packaging, coding, and documentation— serve as foundational pillars to enhance the overall developer experience.
+In the PyAnsys ecosystem, three key styles contribute to an enhanced developer experience: packaging style, coding style, and documentation style

 - Packaging style focuses on creating clear, open source APIs hosted on GitHub,allowing for reusable packages that can be updated independently of the Ansys release schedule.